 According to the Mississippi State Tax Commission, "The Military Spouses Residency Relief Act (MSRRA) provides that spouses of military personnel who move to Mississippi due to the servicemember spouse being posted for military duty can keep their former residency for tax purposes throughout the marriage.
 This exemption does not apply if the spouse is already a resident of Mississippi.

-In order to be eligible for exemption under the MSRRA the following three requirements must be met by the spouse:
+In order to be eligible for exemption under the MSRRA the following four requirements must be met by the spouse:

 - The servicemember spouse is in the state of Mississippi in compliance with military orders.